-When hardy migrants started settling the West in the 1800s, they followed the dusty trails and wagon-wheel ruts of those who came before them.
-Forts sprang up along these paths to provide weary travelers and railroad workers with food and other supplies, as well as protect them from Indian raids.
-Quiet remnants of these once-bustling forts remain in Wyoming today — a testament to today’s travelers that the West still lives.
+Western frontier forts sprang up along these paths to provide weary travelers and railroad workers with food and other supplies.
+Landmarks were erected to honor the lifestyles and traditions of the time.
+Quiet remnants of these once-bustling areas remain in Wyoming today — a testament to today’s travelers that the West still lives.

 1. Fort Bridger State Historic Site

 Why Fort Bridger is famous